-Picker Pals: Ms. McEvoy’s First Class have started the Picker Pals programme.
-Picker Pals is a fun, environmental activity programme for primary school children, their families, schools and communities.
+Picker Pals: Ms. Fahy’s First Class have started the Picker Pals programme.
+Picker Pals is a fun environmental activity programme for primary school children, their families, schools and communities.
 Through fun stories and songs and a special pack containing everything needed for litter-picking, Picker Pals motivates children to lead litter-picking adventures with their families.
 All of the children will get a chance to take home the Picker Pals materials to lead a litter pick around their home in the coming weeks.
 We look forward to hearing of the girls’ progress.

 Parents’ Association News: Please see message below from the Bunscoil Bhríde Parents’ Association.

 The Parents Association would like to thank the school for all their hard work and dedication to keep our school open and giving our children a bit of normality in these very unusual times.

 A sincere Thank You to all the staff at Bunscoil Bhríde.

 The PA is a bridge between the school and the parents.
 If any parents would like to get involved in the parents association even if it is remotely please contact us on firstname.lastname@example.org

 We would like to thank all the parents who submitted their request forms to Kildare County Council for the installation of a Pedestrian Crossing at the school entrance, as well as the new pedestrian crossing at the top of the town.
 As we can see our requests were a success and it is hopeful that the pedestrian crossing lights will be working very soon.
 Clothing Bin We have installed a clothes bank along the Church wall near the existing bottle bins, this is to help the Parents Association with fundraising as our usual fundraisers have not been able to go ahead this year.